Agnes of Hohenstaufen: Legacy

 During the Romanticism period in the 19th century, the historic picture of Agnes of Hohenstaufen was blissfully idealised.
 In Christian Dietrich Grabbe's drama entitled Henry VI, published in 1830, she is depicted as a carefree but resolute girl, who even addresses the Imperial Diet to assert her marriage with the man she loves.
 Fighting for the love and happiness of her reluctant fiancé, she brings about the ultimate reconciliation of the Welf and Hohenstaufen families on the deathbed of her father-in-law, Henry the Lion, who called her "a rose blossoming between to rocks".
-In fact, it was Agnes' mother Irmengard who had arranged the marriage.
+In fact, it was Agnes's mother Irmengard who had arranged the marriage.

 The opera Agnes von Hohenstaufen by the Italian composer Gaspare Spontini, based on the libretto by Ernst Raupach, had its premiere on 12 June 1829 at the Royal Opera Berlin.